sammi-turner/OCaml-Examples/README.md

 I wrote a lexer for parsing s-expressions and had the following [lengthy conversation with Chat-GPT](https://chat.openai.com/c/b0a5a938-156b-4017-ba73-2329da1a10a2) about how to turn the lexer into a parser, then an evaluator and finally a REPL.

-Along the way, the LLM made errors, but by pointing them out, it was able to self-correct and arrive at a solution.
+Along the way, the LLM made errors, but when I pointed them out, it was able to self-correct and arrive at a solution.